openrain/active_racksource/README.markdown

     >> Dog.find( :all ).length
     => 5

 Then it runs against the [Rack][] application, not over any TCP or anything!
-This is great for testing your [ActiveResource][] APIs for *your* web applications.
-If you don't have the code for the web application your API calls, then you won't find this useful.
-This is good if you're wanting to test your own web appliction's API.
+This is great for creating & testing [ActiveResource][] APIs for your web applications.

 Cool, how should I get started?
 -------------------------------